Wimage03/Fruit-Picnic/README.md

-# Connect Three: Android Game with a Picnic Theme
+# Connect-Three: Android Game with a Picnic Theme

 Welcome to **Connect Three**, a delightful Android game with a fun picnic theme! 🧺🍓